tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_node/Webhook_integration.md

 ![Tributech Node - Webhooks Received Event](./img/Webhook_ProofStoredEvent.png)

-On [Webhook.site](https://webhook.site/) we see the Tributech Headers with the following headers (excerpt) on the right side:
+In the received request we see the Tributech Headers with the following headers (excerpt):

 |Headers||
 |-|-|